csc-training/summerschool/prerequisites.md

     Sum is large
     Sum of b is 6.600000

+In addition to C, it is beneficial to have some knowledge on C++ as we will use C++ standard library containers (array and vector) in many code examples and exercises.
+Please review the C++ section below how this same C code could look like in C++.

+## C pointers

 Many core HPC libraries make extensive use of pointers, so please make sure you are familiar with common pointer syntax.
 Here is a brief cheatsheet:
 ```cpp